hadiyarajesh/flower/README.md

 OR

-Return the *networkResource()* function from repository if you only want to use network resources (ie, not caching into local database)
+Return the *networkResource()* function from repository if you want to use network resources on-the-fly without caching them into local database

 ```kotlin
 fun getSomething(): Flow<Resource<YourModelclass>> {